NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4X
   - Is a super projectile that begins with a jump backward
   - Unblockable
-  - Requires and uses 75% meter; can be charged with X for more damage
+  - Requires and uses 75% meter
+  - Can be charged with X for more damage
 - RB
   - Starts a frame later
   - Move ends sooner